USNS Aiken Victory: World War II

 During World War II, Aiken Victory was operated by the firm Mississippi Shipping company, under a contract with the United States Maritime Commission.
 Aiken Victory delivered cargo to support the war efforts in the Asiatic-Pacific Theater of war.
 She also transported small groups of troops in the Pacific War.
-She was part of Convoy CU 63 that departed New York on March 23-1945, arriving at Liverpool, England on 3 April 1945.
+She was part of Convoy CU 63 that departed New York on March 23–1945, arriving at Liverpool, England on 3 April 1945.
 Aiken Victory was part of Operation Magic Carpet bring troops home form both Pacific and European Theater.

 Following the end of hostilities, that company continued to operate her under contract until she was put in the National Defense Reserve Fleet in Suisun Bay on February 22, 1947.

-MSTS service - Korean War
+MSTS service – Korean War

 The United States Navy acquired the ship on 21 July 1950 in the wake of the outbreak the Korean War the previous month.
 Designated T-AP-188, the ship was assigned to the Military Sea Transportation Service as a troopship transport.
 In May 1951, she transported the Colombia Battalion to Korea, with a stop-over in Hawaii.

 Operated by a civil service crew, USNS Aiken Victory carried troops in the Korean War combat zone for almost 30 months.
-She earned eight battle stars for transporting troops in combat zones during she 30 months of service.
+She earned eight battle stars for transporting troops in combat zones during the 30 months of service.
 Late in 1952 the she was returned to the United States and was transferred back to the Maritime Commission on 19 December 1952.
 She was berthed with the National Defense Reserve Fleet at Olympia, Washington.
 Her name was struck from the Navy list on 12 February 1953.
 She remained with the National Defense Reserve Fleet until 10 August 1971 at which time she was sold to American Ship Dismantlers, Inc., for scrapping.
 In 1971 she was scrapped in Portland, Oregon.